briatte/awesome-network-analysis/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, the authors of this list – by chronological order: [François Briatte](http://f.briatte.org/), [Ian McCulloh](https://www.linkedin.com/in/mcculloh), [Aditya Khanna](http://home.uchicago.edu/~khanna7), [Manlio De Domenico](http://deim.urv.cat/~manlio.dedomenico/index.php), Patrick Kaminski, [Ericka Menchen-Trevino](http://www.ericka.cc/) – have waived all copyright and related or neighboring rights to this work.

+Thanks to [Marc Flandreau](http://graduateinstitute.ch/directory/_/people/flandreau) for his help with locating some of the awesome resources featured in this list.